Ireland’s Ancient Prehistory Past

 Shannon area during the Stone Age

-So why is the area surrounding the Shannon so heavily populated with Neolithic and megalithic remains.
+So why is the area surrounding the Shannon so heavily populated with Neolithic and megalithic remains?
 One has to imagine a land that looks very different than it does today.
-The majority of the land was covered by forests making over land travel extremely difficult and hazardous.
+The majority of the land was covered by forests making overland travel extremely difficult and hazardous.
 Most trade and people transportation was done using the rivers; they were the motorways of the day.
-There was a degree of settlement due to land expansion but as today the driving force was financial gain.
+There was a degree of settlement due to land expansion but today the driving force was financial gain.
 The industry of the Bronze Age was the making of bronze.
 There are two key metals used in the production of Bronze; copper and tin.
-Neither of these metals are found in the area today but what is there is a sequence of Carboniferous sediments, where Lower Carboniferous limestones in a number of sub-basins host important zinc-lead deposits.
-Zinc, this is the same kind of rock that Porcellanite was found and is also were flint is found.
-So this may have been the reason for early settlement by hunter gatherers.
-It is also commonly known as limestone which is the required in the smelting process.
+Neither of these metals is found in the area today but what is there is a sequence of Carboniferous sediments, where Lower Carboniferous limestones in a number of sub-basins host important zinc-lead deposits.
+Zinc is the same kind of rock that Porcellanite was found and is also where flint is found.
+So this may have been the reason for early settlement by hunter-gatherers.
+It is also commonly known as limestone which is required in the smelting process.
 There is ample evidence of the Celtic trade routes running from Ireland all the way to China.

 The Shannon is an excellent sheltered one and at the top of it we have Marblehill.